 - South Africa has been on the world's main stage for several years.
 A country of great diversity in its people, geography, wildlife and economy, South Africa is not easily explainable or forgotten.

 - Volunteer and Community Engaged Learning are major components of this program – a great opportunity to engage with global health projects while abroad.
 All students enroll in a Community Engaged Learning course and participate in one of three projects sponsored by CSB and SJU.
-Each week students spend 6 to 8 hours on-site with schools, social services, and community development grassroots organizations in some of Gqeberha's townships.
+Each week students spend 6 to 8 hours on-site with schools, social services, and community development grassroots organizations in some of Stellenbosch's townships.

 - As the Republic of Ireland's second largest city with a population around 200,000, Cork – nicknamed the "Rebel County" – is a place where everything is easily accessible.
 The city, built on the river Lee, is full of galleries, theatres, restaurants, and shops.